Deep Night: Recorded versions

+Additionally, inventor Leon Theremin recorded an instrumental performance of the song on his own instrument, the Theremin, in 1930.

 Popular culture

 Deep Night was also part of the sound track of the films My Own Private Idaho, "Tomorrow Is Another Day" and Bonnie and Clyde. and features in the Score of Matthew Bourne's 2021 dance theatre work 'The Midnight Bell'.